ecmwf/ecflow/docs/ug/user_manual/definition_file_format.rst

 -------------------------------

 The *Definition* represents the whole file.
-Think of it as the root node that holds zero-or-more ``extern`` declarations and one-or-more suites.
+Think of it as the root node that holds zero-or-more ``extern`` declarations and zero-or-more suites.
 It has no explicit opening/closing keyword — it *is* everything in the file.

-When generating ``STATE``/``MIGRATE``/``NET`` output, it also carries a :ref:`state-header` header, server variables, and optionally ``history`` lines, all before the first suite.
+When generating ``STATE``/``MIGRATE``/``NET`` output, it also carries a :ref:`state-header` header, server variables, and optionally ``history`` lines, all before any suites.

 .. _node-suite: